fluxcd/helm-operator/docs/helmrelease-guide/introduction.md

 elements of the `HelmRelease` Custom Resource.
 You can follow it in one take, use it as a more explanatory reference, or a combination of both.

-It assumes you have the Helm Operator already installed in your cluster, if you have not done this yet, [follow the installation instructions from the quickstart](../get-started/quickstart.md#install-the-helm-operator)
+It assumes you have the Helm Operator already installed in your cluster.
+If you have not done this yet, [follow the installation instructions from the quickstart](../get-started/quickstart.md#install-the-helm-operator)